 Credit risk is the risk of unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to cash and cash equivalents.
 Management believes the credit risk on cash and cash equivalents is very low since the Company's cash and cash equivalents balance are held at large international financial institutions with strong credit ratings.

-The Company is exposed to credit risk from its customer, which is a large multi-national corporation operating in the mining and oil & gas industries.
+The Company is exposed to credit risk from its customer, Trafigura .
 Accounts receivable are subject to normal industry credit risks and are considered low.

 Liquidity risk